GremlinForester/strogganoff/README.md

 ## Contacts

-* If want to report a bug or request a feature you can submit them to the project issue tracker at [LINK].
+* If want to report a bug or request a feature you can submit them to the project using the issue tracker.